finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

             try
             {
-                // [EXPERIMENTAL] GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url. string result = apiInstance.GetByQueryPipe(query, queryName, download, timeout);
+                // GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url. string result = apiInstance.GetByQueryPipe(query, queryName, download, timeout);
                 Debug.WriteLine(result);
             }